out in the open

 Describe a favorite bookstore, library, or setting with books.

 Flea markets and second-hand bookstore or book fairs.
 I can roam around there for hours!
 My dream is to be locked up in a huge library or museum.

 — Friedrich Nietzsche

 Though I don’t listen to music unless I want to feel nostalgic, I think there is some truth in that saying.
-Music is universal language.
+Music is a universal language.
 It transcends all the barriers.
 Pity that I am not musical.
 I don’t have timing or rhythm.
 I can’t even dance.
-Like i said, I only listen to those songs that brings back memories, otherwise music is noise to me.
+Like I said, I only listen to those songs that bring back memories, otherwise, music is noise to me.